-- Keep physically active to keep your bones strong (see page 74).
+- Keep physically active to keep your bones strong (see page 73).
 But if you have bone problems, ask your doctor for advice first. - Eat healthily and make sure you eat foods that contain calcium and vitamin D. - To help your body make vitamin D, your skin needs to be exposed to sunlight.
 In the UK, this means getting 10 minutes of sun (without sunscreen) between 11am and 3pm from May to September.
 Do this once or twice a day depending on your skin type.
 Take care not to burn especially during strong sunshine.
 On cloudy days, it will take longer than 10 minutes to make Vitamin D. From September to May, when the sun is weaker, it is recommended people take a daily supplement containing 10mcg (800 IU) of vitamin D. - Avoid smoking.
 It is bad for the bones and it increases the risk of certain cancers and other illnesses.
-The NHS has a lot of information and support to help you give up smoking.
-Look on the NHS website for the country where you live. - Binge drinking or drinking heavily can cause bone loss.
+There is more information about giving up smoking on our website - see page 116. - Binge drinking or drinking heavily can cause bone loss.
 If you drink alcohol, follow safe drinking guidelines.
-NHS guidelines recommend people should drink no more than 14 units of alcohol a week.
+NHS guidelines say that you should drink no more than 14 units of alcohol a week.